PeterCamilleri/CX16/docs/virtual_machines.md

 of the low-level coding issues that face any programmer seeking to design a virtual machine for the W65C02S processor.
 This will consist of code snippets to illustrate concepts rather than completed code for immediate use.
-Hopefully the snippets will be of use or at least inspiration.
+It should be understood, that this study will be fraught with the need to make comprises.
+It certainly cannot be ideal for all use cases.
+Hopefully the snippets will be of use or at least be an inspiration for even better efforts.